-First a cell or several cells are withdrawn from the embryo - the so-called biopsy.
-It is carried out by an embryologist on fifth day after the fertilization of the egg with sperm.
+First, a cell or several cells are withdrawn from the embryo - the so-called biopsy.
+It is carried out by an embryologist on the fifth or sixth day after the fertilization of the egg with sperm.

-Chromosomes are examined in 3-5 cells of a five-day- old embryo (blastocyst).
-Embryos are frozen and in case of a normal result they are transferred in one of the
+Chromosomes are examined in 5-8 cells of a five or sixth-day-old embryo (blastocyst).
+Embryos are frozen and in case of a normal result, they are transferred in one of the

 future cycles.
 The result of the examination is usually available within 1 month.